aamirazad/tigertutoringtool/hugo/content/teachers/fiore/midsummer.md

 ### Scene 3

 -  **Puck gets the four lovers together and puts the drops on Lysander’s eyes making him love Hermia once again**

+## Act 4

+### Scene 1

+-  **Titania is with Bottom, putting flowers in his hair**

+  -  Titania asks what he'd like to eat, he asks for some dry oats or a handful of peas, and then they both fall asleep

+- **Oberon says he got Titania the changeling the day before, and he felt sorry for Titania.**

+  - **Tells Puck to put Bottom’s head back and puts the drops on Titania, so she would love him again**

+  - They dance

+- **Theseus wonders why all 4 lovers are sleeping together when they were all angry at each other**

+  - **Lysander tells Theseus doesn’t know why, but he wants to be with Hermia, which angers Egeus, but then tells him that “by some power” Demetrius now loves Helena**

+  - **Theseus overrules Egeus and says the four lovers will marry at his wedding**

+  - Since Theseus is the upholder of the law, he can choose what laws to enforce

+  - The lover’s don’t really know what happened, but they know some power changed them in such a happy way that reason and law could have never done

+- Bottom wakes and is told there are no more rehearsals, he thinks his experience was a dream as well

+### Scene 2

+-  **The Mechanicals worry where Bottom is, as they need a Pyramus and Bottom is the only one who can do Pyramus**

+- **But he enters, not saying where he was**